Dog Bites

 Dog Bite Attorneys in Fresno

-Holding Dog Owners Accountable for Dog Bite Injuries
+Holding Dog Owners Accountable for Dog Bite Injuries in California

 It’s something that we never expect to happen, but individuals around the world and in the Fresno area are often bitten and injured by another’s dog.
 Because dogs are not accountable for their own actions, we hold their owners responsible.
 It is up to dog owners to train and control their dogs in public settings in order to keep them from injuring others.